jmagman/flutter-wiki/Compiling-the-engine.md

 cat $FUCHSIA_DIR/integration/jiri.lock | grep -A 1 "\"package\": \"flutter/fuchsia\""
 ```

-Then use that git hash in step 2 under "Build the engine".
+Then checkout that git hash in step 2 under "Build the engine".

 ### Build the engine